rob mclennan : author bio,

 In a review of the novel Missing Persons (2009), Canadian Literature offered it as “a welcome addition to the body of Canadian prairie fiction.”
 In Rain Taxi, writing on The Uncertainty Principle: stories, (2014), Brian Mihok wrote: Throughout The Uncertainty Principle, the mystery of unknowing is a kind of knowledge in itself—knowledge that any truth can be taken away from us, that no truth has permanence.
 It's an unnerving and beautiful notion.In Necessary Fiction, Sheldon Lee Compton wrote: “mclennan, already accomplished in several forms, may well have managed to redefine the flash, not to mention the micro-flash form, with The Uncertainty Principle.

-An editor and publisher, he runs The Garneau Review, seventeen seconds:a journal of poetry and poetics, Touchthe Donkey and the Ottawa poetry pdf annual ottawater.
-He runs the ottawa poetry newsletter blog, as well as curating the On Writing series there.
+An editor and publisher, he founded and ran The Garneau Review, seventeen seconds: a journal of poetry and poetics and the Ottawa poetry pdf annual ottawater. , and currently edits/publishes the print quarterly Touch the Donkey [a small poetry journal] and periodicities: a journal of poetry and poetics, and is part of the (ottawa) small press almanac collective.
+He runs the very occasional ottawa poetry newsletter blog, as well as curating the On Writing series there.
 He has curated the Tuesday poem series over at the dusie blog since it began in early 2013 [you can sign up for the weekly email list for such here].
 His 12 or 20 questions series is well over a thousand interviews deep (so far) since 2007, including interviews with small publishers.
 His chapbook press, above/ground press, was founded in 1993 and recently surpassed eight hundred titles (see links to other online schemes here).
-He runs Chaudiere Books (with Christine McNair) and has edited numerous titles for the press, including titles by Andy Weaver, N.W.
+He ran Chaudiere Books (with Christine McNair) (2006-2016) and edited numerous titles for the press, including titles by Andy Weaver, N.W.
 Lea, Monty Reid, Anne Le Dressay and the anthologies Decalogue: Ten Ottawa Poets (2006), Decalogue 2: Ten Ottawa Fiction Writers (2007), The Calgary Renaissance (w/ derek beaulieu) and Ground Rules: the best of the second decade of above/ground press 2003 – 2013 (2013).

-He is “Interviews Editor” at Queen Mob’s Teahouse, a regular contributor to the Ploughshares blog, and an editor/managing editor of many gendered mothers.
-Until recently, he was a regular contributor to the Drunken Boat blog (a series that continues via Medium), and spent nearly a decade as a columnist for Open Book.
+Formerly “Interviews Editor” at Queen Mob’s Teahouse, and a regular contributor to the Ploughshares blog, he is currently an editor/managing editor of many gendered mothers.
+He was also a regular contributor to the Drunken Boat blog (a series that continues via Medium), and spent nearly a decade as a columnist for Open Book.
 In early 2015, he provided more than thirty commentaries (interviews and other critical pieces) on Canadian poetry for Jacket2, and in the 1990s, he was a regular columnist for The Ottawa X-Press, WORD (Toronto) and VERB (Vancouver).
 More recently, he has been working on an ongoing bibliography of Ottawa publishers and presses.
 Founder and curator of The Factory Reading Series (begun in January 1993), he co-founded the ottawa small press book fair in 1994, which he has run twice a year since.
 He has toured relentlessly across Canada, as well as parts of the United States and United Kingdom.
 He spent the 2007-8 academic year in Edmonton as writer-in-residence at the University of Alberta, and, since 2003, has been one of the most active book reviewers in the country, having regularly posted reviews, essays, interviews and other notices at robmclennan.blogspot.com

 In March 2016, he was inducted into the VERSe Ottawa Hall of Honour.
 He is the recipient of two Senior Canada Council grants, and his literary archives are held at the University of Calgary.
 He can be found here on Twitter, and has a Patreon page.